Armani-T/Sankore/README.md

 # Sankore

-> What if I had a private GoodReads?
+> What if I had a personal GoodReads?

-Sankore is a small personal project that I built to keep track of my reading habits.
-It keeps track of the books I have and which ones I'm reading now.
-Since it works offline, I prefer it to GoodReads.
-All the data is stored in a JSON file so syncing it is easily accessible anywhere and makes syncing a breeze.
+Sankore is a reading habit tracker.
+It records the books that you've read, the ones you're reading right now and which ones you want to read.
+It is completely offline and all your data is stored locally so you don't need to worry about an Internet connection.

+I built it as a replacement to GoodReads since that requires a network connection to run and all my data is stuck on their servers.
+In contrast, Sankore uses a simple JSON file to record all your data.
+This makes it very easy to transfer between machines and back up to wherever you want.

+## Features

+- [X] User-defined libraries
+- [ ] A rating system for finished books
+- [ ] A tagging system
+- [ ] A quotation store
+- [ ] Multiple reads through the book
+- [ ] Reading goals and challenges
+- [ ] Priority sorting for unread books

 ## Installation